eisi19/L19/README.md

 ### How to use the code?

+In the corresponding directories there are already the csv files that drive the TouchDesigner project, but if a new generation of them is needed, follow the instructions below.

 #### Musical analysis data extraction
 Run the **data_extraction.py** script in the directory *musical data extraction*.
 To run correctly:
 - **kyrieII.mxl** has to be in the path *musical data extraction/data*